lionheart/ConcentricProgressRingView/README.md

 ## Installation

-ConcentricProgressRingView is available through [CocoaPods](http://cocoapods.org).
+ConcentricProgressRingView is available through [CocoaPods][cocoapods-url].
 To install it, simply add the following line to your Podfile:

 ```ruby